-Amazon SQS Source Connector for Confluent Cloud¶
+Amazon SQS Source Connector for Confluent Cloud

 Note

+This Quick Start is for the fully-managed Confluent Cloud connector.
 If you are installing the connector locally for Confluent Platform, see Amazon SQS Source Connector for Confluent Platform.

 The connector converts an Amazon SQS message into a Kafka record, with the following structure:

-- The key encodes the SQS queue name and message ID in a struct.
+The key encodes the SQS queue name and message ID in a struct.
 For FIFO queues, it also includes the message group ID.

-- The value encodes the body of the SQS message and various message attributes in a struct.
+The value encodes the body of the SQS message and various message attributes in a struct.

-- Each header encodes message attributes that may be present in the SQS message.
+Each header encodes message attributes that may be present in the SQS message.

 For record schema details, see Record Schemas.